getoutreach/stencil/docs/content/en/getting-started/module-quick-start.md

 ## Step 5: (Optional) Creating Multiple Files

 One of the powerful parts of stencil is the ability to create an arbitrary number of files with a single template.
 This is done with the [`file.Create`](/stencil/functions/file.create) function.
-Let's create a `greeter.go.tpl` template in the `templates/` directory that'll create a `hello.go` and `goodbye.go` file.
+Let's create a `greeter.go.tpl` template in the `templates/` directory that'll create `<greeting>.go` based on the `greetings` argument.

 {{< code file="greeter.go.tpl" copy=true >}}
 # This is important!
 We don't want to create a greeter.go file